influxdata/telegraf/docs/CONFIGURATION.md

 Modifier filters remove tags and fields from a metric.
 If all fields are removed the metric is removed.
 Tags and fields are modified before a metric is passed to a processor, aggregator, or output plugin.
-When used with input plugin the filter applies after the input runs.
+When used with an input plugin the filter applies after the input runs.

 - **fieldpass**: